shenchauhan/Fody/README.md

 And that's it!

 ## Some additional goodies!
 Some of you will want to execute logic when the setter on the property is called.
 Fody has a neat way for you to intercept setter calls based on a naming convention.
-For instance, if I wanted to intercept the setter on LastName property I would write a method like so:
+For instance, if I wanted to intercept the setter on the LastName property I would write a method like so:

 ![OnLastNameChanged](Assets/lastName.png "OnLastNameChanged")